Carlos Fangueiro: Later years

 Fangueiro subsequently returned to his homeland and its second tier, going on to represent F.C.
 Vizela and S.C.
 Beira-Mar.
 He scored a career-best 11 times in his debut season with the latter, adding 16 appearances as captain in the second to help his team return to the top division.

 In May 2010, aged 33, Fangueiro signed with V.League 1's Hanoi T&T F.C. on a four-month contract.
 He won the national championship during his short spell, then joined boyhood club Leixões before announcing his retirement on 25 January 2012 after twelve months at the Estádio do Mar.

 Managerial career

 On 11 May 2012, Fangueiro was appointed as manager of Luxembourg 1.
 Division team FC Atert Bissen on a two-year deal.

 On 7 March 2016, it was confirmed that Fangueiro from the 2016-17 season, would be part of the Union Titus Pétange technical structure and would be responsible for the connection that the Luxembourg club recently had established with Vitória de Guimarães.
 On 1 October 2016, Fanguero was appointed interim head coach of the club, which lasted for a month, after Paolo Amodio was fired.
 On 5 January 2019, Fangueiro was once again appointed manager of Titus.
 He was fired on 11 March 2020.

 On 26 May 2020, Fangueiro was appointed manager of F91 Dudelange from the 2020-21 season.

+In July 2023 he was made manager of FC Swift Hesperange, but he was released again in November 2023.

+On 24 January 2024, Fangueiro was appointed as head coach of his former club Leixões, now competing in Liga Portugal 2.